 We acknowledge the wrongs of past government policies and the pain and suffering this has caused, and continues to cause, First Nations people.
 We believe that reconciliation means working together to acknowledge past injustices with a commitment to shaping a unified future.

 A reconciled Australia will be a place where the Uluru Statement from the Heart is accepted and acted upon by government.
-A reconciled Australia will be a place where our First Nations people have a voice in government and their traditions and culture are respected, valued, and celebrated by all Australians.
+A reconciled Australia will be a place where First Nations people have a voice in government and where First Nations traditions, cultures and perspectives are respected, valued, and celebrated by all Australians.

-At Mumbulla School we are committed to walking alongside First Nations peoples.
-We are committed to engaging with and learning from the Elders and emerging leaders of the Yuin Nation.
-We are committed to caring for country according to the wisdom, principles and practices of the Traditional Custodians of the Land on which our school stands.
+At Mumbulla School we are committed to walking alongside First Nations people.
+We are committed to respectfully engaging with and learning from the Elders and emerging Djiranganj leaders.
+We are committed to caring for Country in accordance with the wisdom, principles and practices of the Djiringanj people, Traditional Custodians of the Land on which our school stands.

 Cultural Responsiveness for Staff